hallsny/hallsny.github.io/index.md

 * To reduce the risk associated an open reliability issue I designed and validated manufacturing process to significantly increase rigiditiy of the system while still  allowing  for lidar adjustment in a fully assembled state.

 ### __Loon__, Mechanical Engineer: 2014-2018
-* In response to the open-ended request to extend super-pressure balloon life in the stratosphere, I designed and implemented a novel magnetic ballast that allowed ground control to automatically compensate for altitude loss due to helium leaks.
+* In response to an open-ended request to extend super-pressure balloon life in the stratosphere, I designed and implemented a novel magnetic ballast that allowed ground control to automatically compensate for altitude loss due to helium leaks.
+On a low leak rate ballon this system could increase the lifespan of a balloon by months, greatly dcreasing amortized system cost.
 * 30+ unique molded parts designed, analyzed, and implemented for various subsystems of the Loon flight system including balloon and payload.
 * In an effort to reduce payload structure assembly cost while maintaining excellent strength to weight ratio, designed and validated several carbon-plastic adhesive interfaces.
 * Designed systems relateing to payload handling and filed several patents for automatic balloon launching.